 Creating an Action

-In the “root code” field, enter the string a user would dial to initiate the session.
+In root code enter the string a user would dial to initiate the session.
 These usually look like *123# or *123*01#.

 Finally enter the steps for your action.
 Each step corresponds to a selection from a USSD menu.
 There are three types of steps:

-- Numbered choice corresponds to the user entering a number from a list of options and pressing “Send”.
+Corresponds to the user entering a number from a list of options and pressing “Send”.
 The ‘Input’ is the number Hover’s SDK will enter on behalf of the user.
-If there is a confirmation dialog, create a co-responding number step with the value of a single dash
+If there is a confirmation dialog without a number choice, create a number step with the value of a single dash